 Prior to my career in communications, I worked as a political, City and transport journalist at The Times, covering many of the key debates affecting London transport.

 I’m a disability campaigner and activist with a particular interest in transport.
 As well as being a member of London TravelWatch, I’m Chair of Transport for All, a Trustee of Richmond RUILS and a Citizen Advocate supporting Disabled and Older People.
 I’m a regular tweeter and blog about my journeys when time allows.

 Before turning to campaigning I was an I.T.
 Manager at various colleges and universities across the country for over 20 years.
 I hold two degrees in Economics and live in West London.

-I live in Edenbridge and work near Goodge Street, so I am a frequent user of the tube, Charing Cross, London Bridge, Sevenoaks, Oxted, East Croydon and Edenbridge Town stations.
+I live in Edenbridge and work in the capital, so I am a frequent user of the Tube, London Victoria, London Bridge, Sevenoaks, Oxted, East Croydon and Edenbridge Town stations.

 I am a culture and change-focused Managing Director with over two decades of commercial and operational leadership across sectors including Managing Director of Skewb Green, Executive Director roles in Utilities (Southern Water and Electricity North West) and Social Housing (Hyde Group).
 I am also passionate about delivering the best customer experience throughout the organisation and represent the voice of our customers.

 Currently, at Skewb Green, I am continuing its growth of innovative Sustainability, Net Zero and ESG services, products and digital solutions, overseeing a team of industry leaders as trusted partners that enable clients to achieve their ambitions.

 I have a BSc (Hons) First Class Degree, an MBA and was also awarded ‘Responsible Business Game Changer’ by Business in the Community in 2012.